Phoenix-D11/DataCamp_Certification/README.md

-## Pet Product Sales Analysis - Certification Project
+## Pet Product Sales Analysis - DataCamp Certification Project
 **Description:**

 This repository contains the file, code and visualizations used to analyze a pet product sales dataset for Datacamp certification project.